Our Historic Preservation Commissions

 Lisa Mroszczyk MurphyVP OF OPERATIONS (FREDERICK CITY)

-Lisa Mroszczyk Murphy has been employed as a historic preservation planner for the City of Frederick for over six years where she has serves as staff to the Historic Preservation Commission and provides technical preservation assistance to citizens, property owners, elected officials, as well as other City agencies and departments.
+Lisa Mroszczyk Murphy has been employed as a historic preservation planner for the City of Frederick for over nine years where she has serves as staff to the Historic Preservation Commission and provides technical preservation assistance to citizens, property owners, elected officials, as well as other City agencies and departments.
 Prior to her employment at the city, she was the Sally Kress Tompkins Fellow for Society of Architectural Historians and Historic American Buildings Survey, and interned at the National Park Service Historic Preservation Training Center.
 Ms. Mroszczyk Murphy has a master of science in historic preservation from Columbia University and bachelor of science in architectural design with a minor in the history of art and architecture from the Massachusetts Institute of Technology.
 Ms. Mroszczyk Murphy has served on the MAHDC board since 2012 and as Vice President of Operations since 2016.

 G. Bernard (Bernie) Callan, Jr.TREASURER & VP OF FINANCE (FREDERICK COUNTY)